 The student loan default rate at Texas State is 5.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Texas State are given below.

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2018-2019, 11,452 students took at least one online class at Texas State University.
-This is an increase from the 10,782 students who took online classes the previous year.
+In 2020-2021, 25,483 students took at least one online class at Texas State University.
+This is a decrease from the 35,270 students who took online classes the previous year.